vise07cs/Python_For_DevOps/day4/README.md

 ### Functions

 A function in Python is a block of code that performs a specific task.
 Functions are defined using the `def` keyword and can take inputs, called arguments.
 They are a way to encapsulate and reuse code.
+Python interpreter understands looking at `def` that its a function.

+Benefits of functions:
+1 -->  increases readiblity
+2 --> re - usability or modularity
+3 --> Debugging is easier

 **Example:**